heutelbeck/sapl-policy-engine/pdp-extensions/geo-traccar/README.md

 #### Parameters

-* "user": the traccar user account
+* "user": the Traccar user account
 * "password": the password of the account
-* "server": the ip/dns-name of the traccar server
+* "server": the ip/dns-name of the Traccar server
 * "protocol": "http"/"https". (default is "http")
-* "responseFormat": Possible values: "GEOJSON", "WKT", "GML", "KML" (default is "GEOJSON" which is reccomended as the GeoFunction-library needs GeoJson as parameters)
+* "responseFormat": Possible values: "GEOJSON", "WKT", "GML", "KML" (default is "GEOJSON" which is recommended as the GeoFunction-library needs GeoJson as parameters)
 * "deviceId": the id of the device (int)
 * "latitudeFirst": true: latitude is first coordinate of geometries, false: longitude is first (Default is true)